Lakas–CMD (1991): 1998: Victory '98

-De Venecia lost the presidential election to Vice President Joseph Estrada of Laban ng Makabayang Masang Pilipino by a significant plurality.
-Arroyo won the vice presidency in the same manner as Estrada, defeating Estrada's running mate, Senator Edgardo Angara.
-Arroyo emerged victorious in the vice presidential race while KAMPI was in hiatus.
+De Venecia lost the presidential election to Vice President Estrada of Laban ng Makabayang Masang Pilipino by a significant plurality.
+On the other hand, Arroyo was elected vice president in the same manner as Estrada, defeating Senator Angara, Estrada's running mate, while KAMPI was put in hiatus.

-2004: Arroyo administration
+Arroyo administration

-Renaming

-In early 2004, the party's name was changed into the current Lakas–Christian Muslim Democrats (Lakas–CMD).
-However, the meaning of Lakas in the party name was now referred to as "Lakas ng EDSA" ("The Strength of EDSA") from the original "Lakas ng Tao" ("People Power").
-This was also the name that the party used when it participated in the 2004 Philippine general election as the leading member of the K4 Coalition.
+In early 2004, the party officially changed its name to Lakas–Christian Muslim Democrats.
+At the same time, the meaning of Lakas in its name was redefined from the original Lakas ng Tao (People Power) to Lakas ng EDSA (Strength of EDSA).
+This was also the name used by the party during the 2004 Philippine general election, in which it served as the leading member of the Koalisyon ng Katapatan at Karanasan sa Kinabukasan, or K4 Coalition.

-Presidential nomination

-By 2003, Arroyo stated that she will not run for a full term.
-Because of her statements, Senators Jun Magsaysay, Dr. Juan Flavier, and Loren Legarda declared their intention to get the Lakas presidential nomination.
-But only Magsaysay and Flavier are those party members who is contenders are willing to give way if Arroyo retracted her statement and run for presidential elections.
-Flavier also said that if Legarda campaign for presidential nomination, he will withdraw.
-Legarda that time finds her potential running mate with the likes of Raul Roco, and President Arroyo.
+By 2003, Arroyo stated that she would not seek a full presidential term in 2004.
+Following her statement, Senate Lakas stalwarts Magsaysay, Juan Flavier and Loren Legarda declared their intention in getting the Lakas presidential nomination.
+However, only Magsaysay and Flavier indicated their willingness to withdraw should Arroyo reverse her decision.
+Flavier also stated that he would step aside if Legarda pursued the presidential nomination.

-Legarda and Vice President Tito Guingona later leave Lakas to join the opposition, with Legarda as the vice presidential candidate.